contentful/contentful_express_tutorial/README.md

-This guide will walk you through your first steps using Contentful within a Express js application.
+This guide will walk you through your first steps using Contentful within an Express Node js application.
 It will provide a step-by-step guide on how to get your first entries and start using the content you create on Contentful.

 ## Requirements

 - A [Heroku][1] account
+- [Heroku CLI][14] installed
-- [Node.js] [2]
+- [Node.js] [2] 6.2.1 installed
-- [Npm] [13]
+- Npm 3.10.7 which should be installed with Nodejs
 - [Git][12] installed
 - Basic Command Line Interface knowledge